Glaive (musician): 2024–present: A Bit of a Mad One, departure from Interscope, May It Never Falter, Y'all and God Save The Three

 On August 18, Glaive officially announced that his second studio album would be titled May It Never Falter, instead of the originally planned title, By Birthright.
 He would then post snippets of various songs on the album to his social media pages throughout the following weeks.
 Though initially stating that there would be no singles for the album, he released one single, "Live & Direct" with Kurtains, on October 4.
 May It Never Falter was officially released one week later, on October 11.

 On January 8, 2025, Glaive began his headlining tour in support of May It Never Falter.
 During this first concert of the tour in Phoenix, Arizona, he played an unreleased song titled "Modafinil" that he stated was "off an album that [he] made at the end of last year", which will "probably come out at some point".
 Two other unreleased songs, "We Don't Leave the House" and "Foreigner", were also played on this tour.

 On April 17, following a charity concert in Asheville alongside Dazegxd, Ericdoa, and Jane Remover, Glaive announced to fans that his third studio album would be titled Y'all, as well as previewing unreleased songs "Asheville" and "Weird".

 On July 18, "Asheville" was released as the lead single from Y'all.
 The album's second single, "Appalachia", was released on August 20.
 On September 9, Glaive announced that Y'all would be released on September 26.
+After the album release, he began an international headlining tour in support of Y'all on January 3, 2026.

+On April 24, 2026, Glaive and Kurtains released "The Troubles" as the lead single for their collaborative album God Save the Three.
+The pair released the album on May 8, 2026.